ctera/ctools/README.md

 #### Run CMD

-Run a "hidden CLI command", i.e. execute a RESTful API request to each connected Filer.
+Run a "hidden CLI command", i.e. execute a RESTful API request to each connected Edge Filer or to one specified Edge Filer.

 #### Show Status

-Record current status of connected Filers to a specified CSV output file.
+Record current status of connected Edge Filers to a specified CSV output file.
-Provide a portal URL, e.g. portal.ctera.me, to scan all connected Filers to that tenant and write various bits of information to a specified CSV file.
+Provide a portal URL, e.g. portal.ctera.me, to scan all connected Edge Filers to that tenant and write various bits of information to a specified CSV file.
 If an IP address is provided, the Default Tenant Portal will be used.
-Or you can use/check the `-a, --all` flag to scan all connected Filers across all Tenant Portals.
+Or you can use/check the `-a, --all` flag to scan all connected Edge Filers across all Tenant Portals.
 If the output filename already exists, the results will be appended to the existing file.

 #### Suspend Sync / Unsuspend Sync

-Suspend or Unususpend Cloud Drive syncing on a Filer.
+Suspend or Unususpend Cloud Drive syncing on a Edge Filer.

 #### Enable SSH / Disable SSH

-Enable or Disable the ssh service on a given Filer and add the public key to the authorized_keys of the Filer.
+Enable or Disable the ssh service on a given Edge Filer and add the public key to the authorized_keys of the Edge Filer.
 If no public key is provided, a new keypair will generated and saved to the Downloads folder.

 #### Enable Telnet

-Enable the telnet service on a given Filer.
+Enable the telnet service on a given Edge Filer.
 If no unlock code is provided, return the required MAC address and firmware version to get an unlock code from CTERA Support.

 #### Reset Password
-Reset a local user account password on a Filer.
+Reset a local user account password on a Edge Filer.

 #### CloudFS
 Create folder_groups and cloud folders using a pre-populated CSV file - download template [here](./templates/cloud_folders.csv)